-- Stop spending money in adverts that aren't bringing you sales because they're directing your audience to an unoptimized page
+- Stop spending money in adverts that aren't bringing you sales because you're sending quality traffic to a non-optimized page

-- Stop losing customers because they can't find their way
+- Stop losing customers because they can't complete their tasks

-- Gain customers who are genuinely interested in your product and/or service
+- Get new customers who are genuinely interested in your product and/or service

 - Make your customers do what you want them to do without tricks (align your business goals to your user needs)

-When is the right time to have my first page reviewed?
+When is the right time to have your first page reviewed?

-- Right from the very beginning, to have your page complying with basic usability principles
+- Right from the very beginning, to have your page comply with basic usability principles

 - Right from the very beginning, to test industry best practices and gather data about what works best for your product and service